Skip to main contentSkip to main content

 Race

 The race itself unfolded with Rosberg initially holding the lead from pole, managing the early laps under pressure from Hamilton.
 The pivotal moment arrived on lap 24 when Hamilton, after a period of relentless pursuit and strategic tire management, executed a clean overtake on Rosberg into Turn 12, seizing the lead.
 From that point, Hamilton controlled the pace, ultimately crossing the finish line over four seconds ahead of his teammate.
 Daniel Ricciardo drove a strong race to secure the final podium position, maintaining a consistent gap to the leading Mercedes cars.
-Further back, Felipe Massa and Valtteri Bottas delivered solid points finishes for Williams, holding fourth and fifth respectively. , in his , navigated the race to finish sixth.
+Further back, Felipe Massa and Valtteri Bottas delivered solid points finishes for Williams, holding fourth and fifth respectively.
+Fernando Alonso, in his Ferrari, navigated the race to finish sixth.
 Perhaps the most impressive drive came from Sebastian Vettel, who, starting from the pit lane, meticulously carved his way through the field, showcasing both his skill and the Red Bull chassis' capabilities to finish in seventh position, a remarkable recovery.
 The race also saw several retirements, including Sergio Pérez and Adrian Sutil early on due to collisions, and Nico Hülkenberg later with an engine issue.

 Strategic Story